apache/qpid-proton/proton-c/bindings/cpp/README.md

 - Durable subscriptions & demos (see python changes)
 - Transactions
 - Heartbeats
-- Tasks

 # Nice to have

+- C++11 lambda version of handlers.
 - Helpers (or at least doc) for multi-threaded use (container per connection)
 - Usable support for decimal types.
-- Endpoint conditions
+- Expose endpoint conditions as C++ proton::condition error class.
 - Selectables and 3rd party event loop support
+- More efficient shared_ptr (single family per proton object.)